 Department of Computer Science

-The UMass Lowell computer science graduate program provides computer scientists with an education of sufficient breadth and depth to prepare them for leadership positions in both industrial and academic environments.
+The UMass Lowell Computer Science graduate program provides computer scientists with an education of sufficient breadth and depth to prepare them for leadership positions in both industrial and academic environments.
 It is distinguished by a balanced mixing of the practical, engineering aspects of computer science, with substantial exposure to the theoretical foundations of the field.
 This mission is supported by departmental and university research labs and Centers.
-Our graduate program is intended primarily for students with undergraduate degrees in computer science, or for those who have completed a degree in a related area (Electrical Engineering, Mechanical Engineering, Mathematics, Physics, Management, etc.) and who possess a substantial background in computer science.
-Recognizing the interdisciplinary nature of computer science applications, the program features cooperation with allied departments in the Colleges of Arts and Sciences, Engineering, and Management.
-Students with strong interdisciplinary interests and abilities will be encouraged and advised on an individual basis.
+Our graduate program is intended primarily for students with undergraduate degrees in computer science, or for those who have completed a degree in a related area (Engineering, Mathematics, Physics, etc.) and who possess a substantial background in computer science.

 The Computer Science Department has strong industrial ties through its faculty members, its participation in the research activity in various University Centers, its internal laboratories and institutes, its continuing relationships with many local computer and software manufacturers, and its industrial advisory committee.
 These relationships provide sources of short and long range research projects, hardware donations and student funding, while also providing insight to and understanding of the short and long term directions of local industry.
 To support instructional and research activities, the Department of Computer Science maintains a large heterogeneous network, including PCs, workstations, and a collection of more specialized equipment.
 All systems and servers are connected to /accessible via the University’s network.

 - Discovery and Knowledge Representation Research Group

 - Laboratory for Artificial Intelligence and Robotics